-The Mauerpark which translates to “wall park” is a famous a social, cultural, and artistic center of Berlin which is located at the boundary of Prenzlauer Berg and Gesundbrunnen district.
-This grassy park that now a major tourist attraction that symbolizes a free and vibrant atmosphere that characterized the artistic freedom and spirit enjoyed by the artists that drew murals and graffiti on its walls was actually once was a militarized “death strip” of the infamous Berlin Wall that divided East and West Berlin.
+The Mauerpark which translates to “wall park” is a famous a social, cultural, and artistic center of Berlin, which is located at the boundary of Prenzlauer Berg and the Gesundbrunnen district.
+This grassy park, whis is a majorr tourist attraction, symbolizes a free and vibrant atmosphere that characterized the artistic freedom and spirit enjoyed by the artists, who drew murals and graffiti on its walls.
+This was actually once the militarized “death strip” of the infamous Berlin Wall, that divided East and West Berlin.

-The area which people called the Mauerpark was originally the site of the Northern Train Station or Old Nordbahnhof which opened in 1877 as the southern terminal of the Berlin Northern Railway Berlin-Stralsund.
-Its operation as a passenger terminal however was short-lived with the establishment of the Stettiner Bahnhof, a train station in the Mitte district of Berlin that also serve as a hub for local bus and tram lines.
+The area, which people called the Mauerpark, was originally the site of the Northern Train Station or Old Nordbahnhof, which opened in 1877 as the southern terminal of the Berlin Northern Railway, Berlin-Stralsund.
+Its operation as a passenger terminal however, was short-lived with the establishment of the Stettiner Bahnhof, a train station in the Mitte district of Berlin, that also serves as a hub for local bus and tram lines.
 The Old Nordbahnhof was delegated as a freight yard.
 By 1950, the Stettiner Bahnhof adopted the name Nordbahnhof because of its primary position and function in the public transportation system of Berlin.
 Meanwhile, the Old Nordbahnhof was then called Güterbahnhof Eberswalder Straße.
-In 1961, the freight yard was decisively shut when the Berlin Wall was constructed following the growing tension between the communist USSR that reigned in the eastern side of the wall and the democratic allies led by the US which controlled the west side of the wall.
+In 1961, the freight yard was decisively shut, when the Berlin Wall was constructed following the growing tension between the communist USSR, that reigned in the eastern side of the wall, and the democratic allies led by the US, which controlled the west side of the wall.

 The Berlin Wall

 After the collapse of Germany in 1945, Berlin was divided into four occupation zones of Allied military occupation: US, France, Britain, and Soviet Union.
-The land area of the Old Nordbahnhof extending from Bernauer Straße to Kopenhagener Straße was specifically divided between the French and Soviet sectors.
+The land area of the Old Nordbahnhof, extending from Bernauer Straße to Kopenhagener Straße, was specifically divided between the French and Soviet sectors.
 When the Berlin wall was built, this zone became part of the heavily protected Death Strip.
 The Berlin Wall actually has two walls, one wall from the west and another wall from the east.
-In between these two walls is the Death Strip, where many eastern Germans have lost lives escaping and deflecting to the west side.
+In between these two walls is the Death Strip, where many eastern Germans have lost their lives escaping and deflecting to the west Germany.

-Mauerpark is also the site of one of the watching podiums that West Berlin citizens climb on to take a glimpse into East Berlin over the wall.
-This is at the fore of the Wall strip where a sharp mound of the past railway tracks is elevated.
+Mauerpark is also the site of one of the watching podiums that West Berlin citizens climbed on, to take a glimpse into East Berlin over the wall.
+This is at the forefront of the Wall strip, where a sharp mound of the past railway tracks is elevated.

 Opening of Mauerpark

 Mauerpark opened in 1999, ten years after the fall of the Berlin Wall in November 1989.
-What once was a no-man’s land in the death strip was transformed into a public park.
+What once was a no-man’s land, called the death strip, was transformed into a public park.
 And the reconstruction of the area was supervised by landscape architect Gustav Lange.
 The park per se is not really aesthetically stunning.
-However, what makes the park stand out is the way the people memorialize the site.
+However, what makes the park stand out, is the way the people memorialize the site.
 The park is especially known for the events it hosts every Sunday.
-It has a flea market primarily run by private dealers.
+It has a flea market primarily run by private merchants.
 There are street musicians, jugglers, hipsters, joggers, cyclists and dancers that provide entertainment to all people wandering in the park.
-And you can also sing your heart out in the open-air karaokes or in front of a hundred people in the amphitheaters or you can just have a relaxing drink on the grassy lawn.
+And you can also sing your heart out in the open-air karaokes, or in front of a hundred people in the amphitheaters, or you can just have a relaxing drink on the grassy lawn.

 Mauerpark as Canvass